kyma-project/examples/call-ec/README.md

 ### Expose the lambda function

-1. Edit the [`expose-ec-function.yml`](expose-ec-function.yaml) file and change the `$YOUR_DOMAIN` placeholder in the `hostname` parameter value to the domain of your Kyma cluster.
-For example, a local Kyma cluster uses the `kyma.local` domain.

-2. Expose the lambda function.
+1. Expose the lambda function.
 Specify the Namespace to which you deployed the lambda.
 Run this command:
 ```
 kubectl apply -f ./expose-ec-function.yml
 ```